 All brokerage accounts at TD Ameritrade, including retirement accounts, have no annual fee, no inactivity fee, and no low-balance fee.
 The broker does not have a minimum opening deposit requirement for any account.

 After an IRA is opened, the firm’s standard brokerage commission schedule is in effect.
 This includes a $9.99 charge for trading ETF's and stocks.
 Traders can

 use a live broker to complete a trade over the phone.

 The list of all TD Ameritrade fees and charges is located here.

-The broker's above-average commissions can be avoided by investing in NTF funds.
+The broker's above-average commissions can be avoided by investing in NTF (no transaction fee) funds.
 TD Ameritrade offers almost 2,000 mutual funds with no load and no transaction fee.

 These funds include several investment strategies that will appeal to retirement savers, such as investment-grade bonds and S&P 500 funds.
 The broker offers in total

 more than 11,000 mutual funds.
 Mutual funds that carry a transaction fee are $49.99 to buy, sell, and exchange.

 This top IRA company also offers more than 100 exchange-traded funds that have no commissions.
 Many of these have low expense ratios and 4 or 5 stars from